mvish/url-shortener/README.md

 - User accounts
 - Creating multiple short URLs
 - Handling multiple requests
-- Additional short URL information that can be saved:
+- Short URL improvements that can be useful to have:
-  - domain
+  - adding a domain
-  - geo location of where it was requested from
+  - saving geo location of where it was requested from
   - support for unicode characters
-  - support for more characters allowing for more descriptive URLs
+  - support for more characters allowing for better descriptive URLs
+  - way to avoid generating conflicting URLs.
+In the current implementation random URLs are fixed to length 8.
+This can lead to possibilty of running out of all combinations for URL at some point.
 - Better database schema design, especially for analytics
-  - in the current design the database stores only hourly calls for a URL and all APIs use this data to compute calls in past
+  - in the current design the database stores only hourly calls for a URL and all APIs use this data to compute calls in past hour or day
   - the data can be aggregated beforehand and stored is separate tables.
 This lets it to be used for a separate analytics service

 ## References: